deebeebolger/BCI_SSVEP/README.md

 A very simple stand-alone implementation of an SSVEP protocol in the python language that is based on the acquisition of EEG data using the OpenBCI system.
 EEG signals are directly transferred from the Cyton board of the OpenBCI system using the pyOpenBCI library.
-The most recent version (January 2023) applies a **filter-bank Canonical Correlation Analysis** on each trial to carry out the frequency detection.
+The most recent version (January 2023) applies a **filter-bank Canonical Correlation Analysis (filterbank CCA)** on each trial to carry out the frequency detection.

 # Notes for using the suite of functions: